Norwegian killer Breivik begins parole hearing with Nazi salute | Law-Order

 He was later told to stop displaying them as the prosecution presented its case.
 "I don't want to see anything of the kind when the prosecution speaks," Judge Dag Bjoervik said.

-Breivik shook his head several times as the prosecution made its case, which included a passage from the original 2012 verdict which said that even after serving for 21 years in prison the defendant would still be a very dangerous man.
-Breivik will address the court later on Tuesday.
+Breivik shook his head as the prosecution made its case, which included a passage from the original 2012 verdict which said that even after serving for 21 years in prison the defendant would still be a very dangerous man.
 His lawyer Oeystein Storrvik has said Breivik is intent on eventually securing his release.

+Addressing the court, Breivik blamed his crimes on online radicalisation by a leaderless network of far-right extremists, which he said had motivated his attacks.
+"I was brainwashed," Breivik said.

+"The order was... to re-establish the Third Reich.
+And how to do that is up to each soldier," he said.
+Breivik, who described himself as a parliamentary candidate, also said that he would continue his fight for white supremacy and Nazi dominance, albeit via peaceful means.

 The Telemark court in Skien, southwest of the capital Oslo, where Breivik is serving his sentence, is hearing the case this week after the Oslo state prosecutor's office last year rejected Breivik's application for early release.
 "Our position is that it is necessary with (continued) confinement to protect society," the prosecutor in charge, Hulda Karlsdottir, told Reuters.